ianderrington/genai/docs/Using/examples/by_field/science/biology/proteins.md

 There are a number of [targets](#optimization-targets) that protein optimization can focus on.
 For examples, some targets enable primarily basic understanding, such as protein [structure](#structure), and other targets are related to [function](#function), though it is generally considered that structure enables the functions.

-In the cannon causal influence _sequence_ creates --> _structure_ --> enables the _function_.
+In the cannon of causal influence,  _sequence_ creates --> _structure_ --> enables the _function_.

-There are several optimization targets of direct interest
+There are several optimization targets, of both structure and function, that are of direct interest.

 - [Structure](#structure)
     - **Contact prediction**